#

 ArgumentError

-that offers information to rescue invalid options passed to the constructor. - For example:
+that offers information to rescue invalid options. - For example:

 rescue Pagy::OptionError => e